 The Millennium Bank scheme finally came to an end on March 25, 2009, when the SEC filed a civil enforcement action against Wise and his associates in the United States District Court for the Northern District of Texas before Judge Reed O’Connor.
 By that time, Millennium Bank investors had lost millions of dollars.

-In early 2009, Mansors’ Counsel, Miller, began investigating potential claims against third parties arising from the Millennium fraud.
-During that time, Miller interviewed witnesses, including William Wise, his attorneys, the Hoegels and numerous investors in the Millennium scheme.
-Based on this informal discovery, Miller filed a complaint in Boston against Chase on March 23, 2012, which Chase, represented by Foley & Lardner LLP, moved to dismiss.
+In early 2009, Mansors’ Counsel, the attorney, began investigating potential claims against third parties arising from the Millennium fraud.
+During that time, the attorney interviewed witnesses, including William Wise, his attorneys, the Hoegels and numerous investors in the Millennium scheme.
+Based on this informal discovery, the attorney filed a complaint in Boston against Chase on March 23, 2012, which Chase, represented by Foley & Lardner LLP, moved to dismiss.

-The parties then engaged in a court battle over ‘privilege’ issues after Miller came into possession of documents voluntarily provided by the court-appointed Receiver in the SEC action, which included information relating to Suspicious Activity Reports (“SARs”) governed by the Bank Secrecy Act (“BSA”).
-Ultimately, the Court refused to suppress most of the documents in Miller’s possession, which Chase then attempted to certify to the First Circuit Court of Appeals.
+The parties then engaged in a court battle over ‘privilege’ issues after the attorney came into possession of documents voluntarily provided by the court-appointed Receiver in the SEC action, which included information relating to Suspicious Activity Reports (“SARs”) governed by the Bank Secrecy Act (“BSA”).
+Ultimately, the Court refused to suppress most of the documents in the attorney’s possession, which Chase then attempted to certify to the First Circuit Court of Appeals.
 The First Circuit agreed to review the issues, ordered full briefing, heard oral arguments in June, 2015, and then denied the Chase Petition in August, 2015.

 Almost one year later, in April 26, 2016, the Court denied Chase’s motion to dismiss the Mansors’ Third Amended Complaint, and discovery proceeded, with numerous depositions being conducted throughout the U.S., including in Massachusetts, California, Texas, Colorado and the state of Washington.